>> more news

 The pan-European ALL DIGITAL Week is an annual digital empowerment campaign run at digital competence centres, libraries, schools, community centres and non-profits across Europe, bringing 100,000 Europeans every year in exciting online and offline events tackling digital transformation and its effects.
 Originally called Get Online Week, it has been organised since 2010 and has involved over one million people.

 Supported by corporations, NGOs and public authorities, the campaign is organized each year in March by ALL DIGITAL (formerly Telecentre-Europe), an umbrella organisation that represents European networks of digital competence centres.

 During the week of 25-31 March 2019, the campaign wishes to send a strong message to Europeans that they should take active steps towards understanding and benefiting from the digital transformation, by learning new media literacy and digital skills and by developing an adaptive mindset.

-The ALL DIGITAL Week will give people tools and approaches to enhance their digital skills and help them to be more adaptive with respect to their working skills.
+The ALL DIGITAL Week gives people tools and approaches to enhance their digital skills and help them to be more adaptive with respect to their working skills.
 The campaign will: